 - Ability to compose and appropriately format correspondence and reports

-- Excellent knowledge of software applications: word processing, spreadsheets, database management, Google apps and cloud-based shared storage
+- Knowledge of software applications: word processing, spreadsheet, database managers (e.g. MS Excel and Word)

 - Ability to perform accurately in a detail-oriented environment

 - Excellent customer service and public relations skills

 - Ability to explain a wide variety of complex procedural and policy applications to students, the public and other campus employees

 - Ability to prioritize work and complete assignments in a fast-paced office with constant deadlines

 - Ability to handle multiple work priorities, organize and plan work and projects

 - Ability to learn the university’s software programs and the ability to interpret complex financial records

 - Completion of a high school program, technical/vocational program, or their equivalents